Waterloo Microbes: 1910 & 1911: Waterloo Boosters / Class B level Illinois–Indiana–Iowa League

 Waterloo left the Central Association for the 1910 season and became members the eight-team, Class B level Illinois–Indiana–Iowa League league in 1910, replacing the Decatur Commodores franchise in the league.
 Waterloo became known as the "Boosters."
 In the era, Class B was the equivalent of today's Class AA level.
 The returning Bloomington Bloomers, Danville Speakers, Davenport Prodigals, Dubuque Dubs, Peoria Distillers, Rock Island Islanders and Springfield Senators teams joined with Waterloo in beginning the league schedule on May 4, 1910.
 The Illinois–Indiana–Iowa League was commonly referred to by the shortened Three-I League.

-On June 9, 1910, Waterloo turned a triple play in a 5-1 victory over the Springfield Senators.
+On June 9, 1910, Waterloo turned a triple play in a 5–1 victory over the Springfield Senators.
 Shortstop Bill Leard and first baseman Grover Beiter 1B completed the play in the game at Waterloo.

 In their first season of play in the higher-level league, the Waterloo Boosters ended the Illinois–Indiana–Iowa League season in fourth place.
-Joining the Class B level league, The Boosters finished the 1910 season with a record of 72–67, managed by their retuning manager Frank Boyle.
+Joining the Class B level league, The Boosters finished the 1910 season with a record of 72–67, managed by their returning manager Frank Boyle.
 The Boosters finished 7.5 games behind first place Springfield Senators in the final standings.

 In their final season playing under manager Frank Boyle, the 1911 Waterloo Boosters placed seventh in the Illinois–Indiana–Iowa League.
 Ending the season with a record of 59–76, Waterloo ended the season 9.5 games behind the first place Peoria Distillers in the eight-team league.

 Following the completion of the 1911 season, the Waterloo Boosters franchise was replaced by the Decatur Commodores in the Class B level Illinois–Indiana–Iowa League.
 After their exit from the Three-I League, Waterloo did not field a minor league team in 1912, before Waterloo then rejoined their former Class D level league in 1913.